AdventureLookup/adventurelookup-backend/gettingstarted.md

 [here](https://docs.docker.com/compose/install/) and
 [here](https://docs.docker.com/machine/install-machine/).

+The package comes with a default `dev.env` that can be copied/renamed to `.env` and used as-is.

 Once you have the tools installed follow these steps:

 1. Create a virtual machine to host the containers: